Lois Lowry: Writing career

+Lowry published Number the Stars in 1989, which received multiple awards, including the 1990 Newbery Medal.
+Lowry received another Newbery in 1994, for The Giver (1993).
+The story focuses on the experiences of a twelve year old boy, Jonas, who becomes the apprentice of the Giver.
+The Giver is the protector of memories that have been suppressed by the community.
+As of 2021, The Giver has sold over 12 million copies, and it was one of the most frequently challenged books of the 1990s.
+On the impact of The Giver, Lowry said in an interview with School Library Journal, "That's why teachers love using the book.
+They can find many books with as compelling a plot as The Giver.
+But they can't find many books that provoke adolescents—who are tough nuts, anyway—to see issues that confront their world and to be passionately interested in them."

-Lowry published Number the Stars in 1989, which book received multiple awards, including the 1990 Newbery medal.
-Lowry received another Newbery medal in 1994, for The Giver (1993).
-After publishing The Giver, she went on to publish another three companion novels which take place in the same universe: Gathering Blue (2000) and Messenger (2004) and finally Son (2012), which tied all three of the previous books together.
+After publishing The Giver, she went on to publish another three companion novels that take place in the same universe: Gathering Blue (2000), Messenger (2004), and finally Son (2012), which tied all three of the previous books together.
 Collectively, they are referred to as The Giver Quartet.
 The New York Times described the quartet as "less a speculative fiction than a kind of guide for teaching children (and their parents, if they're listening carefully) how to be a good person."

 In early 2020, she released a book of poetry, called On the Horizon, charting her childhood memories of life in Hawaii and Tokyo, and the lives lost during the attack on Pearl Harbor and the bombing of Hiroshima.

-During the coronavirus pandemic in 2020, the American publishing company Scholastic Corporation asked Lowry to write a new introduction to Like the Willow Tree, a story of a young girl living in Portland, Maine who was orphaned during the 1918 Spanish Flu epidemic.
+During the coronavirus pandemic in 2020, American publishing company Scholastic Corporation asked Lowry to write a new introduction to Like the Willow Tree, a story of a young girl living in Portland, Maine, who was orphaned during the 1918 Spanish flu epidemic.
 The book was first published in 2011, before being reissued by Scholastic in September 2020.

 Critical reception and banning

-Throughout her works, Lowry has explored several complex issues including racism, terminal illness, murder, the Holocaust, and the questioning of authority, among other challenging topics.
+Throughout her works, Lowry has explored several complex issues, including racism, terminal illness, murder, the Holocaust, and the questioning of authority, among other challenging topics.
 Her writing on such matters has accumulated both praise and criticism.
 The Chicago Tribune has said a theme running through all of her work is "the importance of human connections."